DIAGNOSIS AND TREATMENT

 The discovery that P/Q-type anti-VGCC antibodies are a pathogenic factor in Lambert-Eaton myasthenic syndrome (LEMS) represented a major scientific breakthrough.
 With an established etiological basis for LEMS, physicians now have confirmatory tests and tools to shorten the diagnostic delay.4

-Early diagnosis allows for effective treatment of symptoms and an early initiation of oncological treatment, if necessary.4
+Early diagnosis allows for effective treatment of symptoms and an early initiation of oncological detection and treatment (if necessary).4

 DIAGNOSTIC CRITERIA AND TESTING